As she departs Hermès after a triumphant 37-year tenure, we revisit an illuminating conversation with Véronique Nichanian

 During her 35 years as artistic director of Hermès’ men’s universe – the longest tenure of any current creative director in Paris – Véronique Nichanian has entered the house’s historic archive only twice.
 She is steadfast that her vision is one of forward movement – each collection, she insists, is about looking ahead, never back.
 ‘We don’t have the same materials, we don’t have the same life,’ she says.
 ‘So we are always thinking: what is the classic of tomorrow?’

 It has made Nichanian an undeniable force with an innate understanding of Hermès and a fastidious approach to creating a garment, which can hinge on centimetres of cloth (‘a centimetre can change the entire cut of a pair of trousers’).
-At the centre of her approach is the assertion that Hermès, while synonymous with Parisian luxury and craft, should nonetheless retain a feeling of joie de vivre – never stuffy, and always a pleasure to wear.
+At the centre is the assertion that Hermès, while synonymous with Parisian luxury and craft, should nonetheless retain a feeling of joie de vivre – never stuffy, and always a pleasure to wear.
 ‘I think fashion should be light and fun,’ she says.
 ‘I want to bring happiness to people – in the sensuality of the fabric, or the colour, or something that makes you say “wow”.’

 Nichanian has worked for more than 20 years from the same office in Hermès’ central Paris headquarters – womenswear and the majority of the house’s other métiers are based in Pantin, just outside the city – which also incorporates the house’s flagship store on Rue du Faubourg Saint-Honoré.
 The corner location affords an enveloping view of the street’s towering Haussmann buildings on one side, and the Place de la Concorde on the other.
 Nichanian calls it her ‘territory’.